HardoMX/nvim/README.md

 ---

 ### Installation:
-1. Clone the repository
+1. Clone the repository into your `.config` directory
-2. Copy the nvim folder int your ~/.config folder
+2. Start nvim with the `nvim` command
 3. There might be errors, but just run `:PackerInstall`, and everything should work
-4. That's all (right now)

 ---